 Herbs: I freeze fresh herbs in ice-cube trays filled with water to use for soups, stews, and casseroles later in the year.
 Here’s a free Herb Reference Sheet that explains how you can use and preserve different herbs.

 All Veggies: To save some time — here is a link to my Vegetable Freezing Worksheet.
-It’s a list of 20 different vegetables and how to freeze them … and you can print it for free!
+It’s a list of 20 different vegetables and how to freeze them … you may print it for free.

 Roasted Veggies: Lately, I’ve been freezing roasted vegetables and then reheating them in my cast iron pans.
-They are absolutely DELICIOUS and a huge time (and mess) saver because I can roast huge amounts of vegetables at one time!
+They are delicious and a huge time-saver because I can roast huge amounts of vegetables at one time.

 6. Freezable Protein:

-All meat freezes well — raw meat, cooked meat, deli meat, ground meat, shredded meat, “whole” meat, etc. I once had a whole turkey in the freezer for about 18 months and it was absolutely delicious when we cooked it!
+All meat freezes well — raw meat, cooked meat, deli meat, ground meat, shredded meat, “whole” meat, etc. I once had a whole turkey in the freezer for about 18 months, and it was absolutely delicious when we cooked it!

 NOTE: Here’s my post about Safely Freezing, Defrosting, and Re-Freezing Meat.

-Beans: I freeze almost any type of cooked bean with fantastic results — black, navy, pinto, refried, etc. etc. This is especially handy since beans take a LONG time to soak and cook.
+Beans: You can freeze almost any type of cooked bean with fantastic results — black, navy, pinto, refried, etc. This is especially handy since beans take a LONG time to soak and cook.

-Lentils: I cook full bags of lentils at one time and then portion them out for the freezer.
-I then use lentils to “bulk up” many of our soups, stews, and casseroles — saving me money on more expensive meats.
+Lentils: Cook full bags of lentils at one time and then portion them out for the freezer.
+Then use lentils to “bulk up” your soups, stews, and casseroles — saving money on more expensive meats.

 7. Freezable Meals:

-Here’s a list of 10 of our family’s favorite freezer meals.
+Here’s a list of our family’s favorite freezer meals.
+Also, the majority of recipes in my online recipe box are freezer-friendly!

-Broths: I’ve been making my own bone broth for the past couple of years, and after it’s finished cooking, I divide it up into 2 cup portions and freeze for making soups, stews, and casseroles later on!
+Broths: Making homemade bone broth is a huge savings over buying it (plus, you can control the salt).
+After it’s finished cooking, simply divide it up into 2-cup portions and freeze for making soups, stews, and casseroles.

-Soups and Stews: Speaking of soups and stews, they freeze AMAZINGLY well too!
-The only soup our family doesn’t love frozen is my cheesy mashed potato soup.
-Here are some of my favorite soup recipes that DO freeze well.
+Soups and Stews: Speaking of soups and stews, they freeze amazingly well too.
+The only soup I don’t freeze are potato-based soups because the texture is weird for us.
+Here are some of my favorite soup recipes.

-Pasta Sauce: We usually never go through an entire batch of pasta sauce in one meal so I just pop the leftovers in the freezer for the next time we eat pasta.
+Pasta Sauce: If you struggle to use up a full jar or batch of pasta sauce in one meal, pop the leftovers in the freezer for the next time you make pasta.

-I’m sure there are so many other foods I could eventually add to this list, but these are the ones I have personally tried with much success.
+The possibilities are nearly endless when it comes to freezable foods… but these are the ones I have personally tried with much success.

 Want more Freezable Foods posts, tips, and information?

-Here are ALL my freezable foods posts over the history of my blog.
+- Here are ALL my freezer foods posts over the history of my blog.

-Here’s a post I wrote specifically to address many of the freezable foods questions I’ve gotten over the years.
+- Here’s a post I wrote specifically to address many of the frozen foods questions I’ve gotten over the years.

-Click here to access my virtual recipe box (most of which are freezable foods).
+- Click here to access my virtual recipe box (most of which are freezable foods).

 What are your favorite freezable foods?